coda/packs-examples/examples/github/README.md

 ## Running the Tests

-Run the unittests just for this pack by using:
+Run the unittests just for this Pack by using:

 ```bash
 mocha --require ts-node/register examples/github/test/github_test.ts